GauravKandhari/project/README.md

 ArgoCD installation into public GKE cluster
 ######################################################

-i)    Connect to the GKE cluster created above using the below command ii)   gcloud container clusters get-credentials gke-cluster-1 --region europe-west1 --project <Your-Project-ID>
+-   Connect to the GKE cluster created above using the below command
+-   gcloud container clusters get-credentials gke-cluster-1 --region europe-west1 --project <Your-Project-ID>
-iii)  Run command 'kubectl get ns' to check the connectivity to the cluster. iv)   cd '~/argocd-helm'
+-   Run command 'kubectl get ns' to check the connectivity to the cluster.
+-   cd '~/argocd-helm'
-v)    Run the script 'argocd_installation.sh' to install argocd inside the cluster using helm and the creation of 'argocd' namespace.
+-   Run the script 'argocd_installation.sh' to install argocd inside the cluster using helm and the creation of 'argocd' namespace.

 ######################################################
 Private GKE cluster creation on GCP
 ######################################################

-i)   cd '~/terraform/gke-private-cluster'
+-  cd '~/terraform/gke-private-cluster'
-ii)  terraform init
+-  terraform init
-iii) terraform plan
+-  terraform plan
-iv)  terraform apply
+-  terraform apply
-v)   Get the cluster credentials vi)  gcloud container clusters get-credentials test-private-cluster --region europe-west1 --project <Project-ID>
+-  Get the cluster credentials
+-  gcloud container clusters get-credentials test-private-cluster --region europe-west1 --project <Project-ID>

 Above commands will help you to create private GKE cluster.